-The ScotlandsPeople Centre has two search rooms in General Register House.
+The ScotlandsPeople Centre has two search rooms in General Register House and New Register House.
 Each has its own unique style and character.

 This search room is named after the architect Robert Reid (1774-1856) who completed the work on General Register House in the 1820s after Robert Adam’s death.

-It is located just beyond the Adam Dome and Reid Stair on the ground floor of General Register House and can be accessed via the main entrance to General Register House or the Archivists' Garden.
+It is located on the ground floor of General Register House and can be accessed via the main entrance to General Register House or the Archivists' Garden.

 It has 36 bookable seats.
 Printers are on hand for customers to print off copies of historical documents for a fee.